-For example, a 1kHz fundamental signal that has been subjected to non-linear distortion will produce energy at 2kHz, which is the second harmonic, 3kHz (the third harmonic), 4kHz (the fourth harmonic), and so on.
+For example, a 1kHz fundamental signal subjected to non-linear distortion will produce energy at 2kHz: the second harmonic, 3kHz (the third harmonic), 4kHz (the fourth harmonic), and so on.

 What is THD?

 Total harmonic distortion (THD) is the sum of all the harmonics measured in the product’s output.
-A THD measurement sums all the distortion products by adding up the extra harmonic energy into a single value, expressed as either a percentage (which we’ll typically show on a logarithmic scale), or as a dB value, representing the proportion of the energy compared to the fundamental or desired signal.
-The THD ratio will be a percentage value of less than 100%, or a negative decibel value.
-For example, 1% THD is equivalent to -42dB, 89% THD is -1dB.
+A THD measurement sums all the distortion products by adding up the extra harmonic energy into a single value, expressed as either a percentage (which we’ll typically show on a logarithmic scale) or as a dB value, representing the proportion of the energy compared to the fundamental or desired signal.
+The THD ratio will be a percentage value of less than 100% or a negative decibel value.
+For example, 1% THD is equivalent to -42 dB, and 89% THD is -1 dB.
 When making these measurements, the analyzer must have a significantly lower THD than the device under test.

-Here’s a video that allows you to hear the effect of increasing amounts of THD applied to music and test tones.
+Here’s a video where you can hear the effect of increasing amounts of THD applied to music and test tones.

 THD is the most common distortion metric you will come across.
-In fact, the terms THD and distortion are often used interchangeably, although that’s an oversimplification, as many types of distortion exist.
+The terms THD and distortion are often used interchangeably, although that’s an oversimplification, as many types of distortion exist.

 How do typical headphones measure for THD?

-However, the % Total Harmonic Distortion plots for these same products show us that the product engineers have made observable improvements by decreasing the non-linear distortion produced by the higher tier headphone.
+However, the % Total Harmonic Distortion plots for these same products show us that the product engineers have made the IE 900 better by decreasing the non-linear distortion it produces.

 Why doesn’t SoundGuys provide THD graphs for every product?

-Although our standard headphone test provides us with information about many performance parameters, including distortion, we don’t generally publish all the data we collect.
-In fact, we rarely talk about THD in our headphone reviews, for two reasons:
+Although our standard headphone test provides information about many performance parameters, including distortion, we only publish some of the data we collect.
+We rarely talk about THD in our headphone reviews for two reasons:

 - Measured THD doesn’t appear to correlate particularly with our reviewers’ subjective impressions.

-- It is rare to find commercially available headphones where harmonic distortion is even an issue worth drawing attention to.
+- It is rare to find commercially available headphones where harmonic distortion is an issue worth paying attention to.

-We don’t currently include all of our measured data to keep our reviews as focused as possible on what you need to know, without adding unnecessary detail—or fodder for misunderstanding.
+We don’t include all of our measured data to keep our reviews as focused as possible on what you need to know without adding unnecessary detail — or fodder for misunderstanding.
 This means you’re getting the distilled version of a product’s performance data, curated by our audio experts.